Our response to the local housing crisis is to innovate—and to think beyond the home so that more families can enjoy the benefits of a healthy home.

 The three “houses” of the plan—Building, Rebuilding and Housing System Development —represent a holistic approach that will enable us to achieve impact at an unprecedented scale, directly addressing the conditions that cause housing poverty in the first place.

-Rebuilding: We will continue current transformational efforts of asset-based, systemic and sustainable neighborhood revitalization – including holistic, multi-sectorial and resident-centric redevelopment at Southwood and at existing neighborhoods in need of recapitalization; we will investigate new opportunities for neighborhood-scale partnerships; and we will utilize home repair and renovation as a force multiplier.
+Rebuilding: We will continue transformational efforts of asset-based, systemic and sustainable neighborhood revitalization at Southwood and will investigate new opportunities for adding affordable housing stock to middle - and higher-income communities.
+We will utilize home repair and renovation to serve more families, particularly in rural areas.

-Housing System Development: We will dramatically increase our impact by catalyzing greater sector efficiency, coordination, advocacy and marketplace innovation so that everyone can find a pathway to decent and affordable housing.
+Housing System Development: We will continue to catalyze greater sector efficiency, coordination, advocacy and marketplace innovation so that everyone can find a pathway to decent and affordable housing.
+In particular, we will work to productively change systems that have created structural imbalances and barriers in housing.